devops329/devops/instruction/askingQuestions/askingQuestions.md

 1. Clearly define and phrase your question.
 Sometimes this alone will give you an answer.
 1. Use the clearly defined question to research for more information.
 1. Give ample background.
 Assume the person you are asking is not looking at your computer, doesn't know what you are working on, and doesn't know what you know.
 Because they don't.
 Saying "It doesn't work" provides no value.
 It isn't even a question.
-Instead give the background in as much detail as possible.
+Instead, give the background in as much detail as possible.
 Explain what you tried already and what the result was.
 1. Screenshots and captured output is helpful.
 1. Give a reproduction path.
 1. Use proper grammar and proofread your question.